pegahsalehi/pegahsalehi/README.md

 </div>

-🎓 Background in AI, machine learning, and deep learning
-🤖 Building with LLMs, RAG pipelines, and applied generative AI
-👁️ Experienced in computer vision and medical image analysis
 🌍  Based in Oslo, Norway
 🎓  PhD in Generative AI
 📜  20 publications · 760 citations · h-index 12